Designated spaces for each dorm to go to as part of the School’s emergency response plan.SAT

 A group of parents volunteer from the senior class that spearhead the Senior Parent and Grandparent Roll Call Gift.

-One of the most active clubs on campus, the Service Council hosts fundraisers and arranges volunteer opportunities at local elementary schools, day care centers, Head Start programs, homeless shelters, food banks, and environmental sites.
+The Service Council hosts fundraisers and arranges volunteer opportunities at local elementary schools, day care centers, Head Start programs, homeless shelters, food banks, and environmental sites.

 Saturday Night Academic Study Hall is a proctored evening study hall that is part of the consequence for being on restriction.